rlopezherrero/GFTMasterBigDataUPV/exercise0_setup/README.md

   git clone https://github.com/rlopezherrero/GFTMasterBigDataUPV
   ```

-  2. Clone the course exercise repository: https://github.com/rlopezherrero/GFTMasterBigDataUPV (click on "Clone or download")
+  2. Download the course exercise directly from the repository: https://github.com/rlopezherrero/GFTMasterBigDataUPV (click on "Clone or download")